4. Automate, Plugins & Themes Updates

 Automate will alert you if updates are disabled for any plugin, theme or core WordPress.
 Updates are disabled if there are 3 consecutive update attempts that fail for that specific plugin, theme or core.

-However, if you have set Email Updates to email you with Every Update, such specific emails will not be sent to the addresses in your Email Recipients list.
-This is to avoid sending you duplicate emails as the failed updates information will already be included in the reports sent to the address(es) you have configured in Email Updates.
+It’s important to note that even if you have Email Updates turned off, Automate will still send a notification to the address(es) you have set in the Email Recipients section if updates are disabled for any plugin, theme or core WordPress.
+However, if you have set Email Updates to email you with Every Update, the above emails will not be sent.
+This is to avoid sending you duplicate emails, as the failed updates information will already be included in the reports sent to the address(es) you have configured in Email Updates.

 If Automate itself is disabled due to multiple consecutive failures, you will be emailed regardless of how Automate is configured.